 - Some of our favorite native plants are featured in our Plant Spotlight, and on our Plant Spotlight page.

 - Finding native or drought-tolerant plants can be challenging, but you've got to know where to look.
 Here is a listing of nurseries sourcing such plants.
 Note also that the Joshua Basin Water District has a native plant sale in the spring, as does the Mojave Desert Land Trust, in the spring and fall.

 - One way to learn about desert-wise plants in the landscape throughout the microclimates and elevations of the Morongo Basin is to participate in our Desert-Wise Living Landscaping Tour, usually held in April.
 Save the Date for the next one: April 24, 2024.
-The tours for 2020 and 2021 (coming soon) are virtual due to COVID-19, so you can watch and learn in the comfort of your own home.
+The tours for 2020 and 2021 were virtual due to COVID-19 - click the links to see the videos in the comfort of your own home.
 In 2022 and 2023 we held hybrid tours of videos and in-person sites.
 Videos for 2023 will be posted in September 2023.

 - Find landscaping and irrigation plans, plant lists and more on our Resources page.

 Tour public demonstration gardens at the Joshua Basin Water District and other locales.